PedroGaya/hellblazers/quickstart-sections/spreads/player/04-character-details.md

 ## Resistances

 A character's health is abstracted into two different resource pools, one for _physical_ resistance - their **body** - and one for _mental_ resistance - their **mind**.
-Each's size is equal to the sum of their corresponding paired stats.
+Each's size is equal to the sum of their corresponding paired stats. physic

 ## Experience Points